MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/deploy-office-365-proplus-in-gcc-high-dod.md

 These registry keys get created when an Office app is launched, so it's ok if they reappear after you delete the data underneath them.

-### Configure Outlook behavior on Office 365 ProPlus
+### Configure Outlook behavior on Microsoft 365 Apps for enterprise
 The following registry values must be set to correctly configure Outlook behavior on Microsoft 365 Apps for enterprise.
 The type for these registry values is REG_DWORD and the values should be set to 1.

   **Registry location:** HKEY_CURRENT_USER\Software\Microsoft\Office\16.0\Outlook\AutoDiscover\EnableOffice365ConfigService <br/>